CEIS Review’s Allowance for Loan and Lease Losses (ALLL) Methodology Validation Process

 The agencies’ statement further directs financial institutions to determine their ALLL in accordance with the methodology of the Generally Accepted Accounting Principles (GAAP), which are based on the latest accounting standards for financial reporting issued by the Federal Accounting Standards Board (FASB).
-Current GAAP requires institutions to use an “incurred loss” methodology for recognizing credit losses that delays recognition until it is probable a loss has been incurred.
+Current GAAP which require institutions to use an “incurred loss” methodology for recognizing credit losses, that delays recognition until it is probable a loss has been incurred.

 To learn more about our Allowance Methodology Validation service please contact us.